Darshee-m/Geofence/README.md

 # Geofencing step by step

-I spent a lot of time [making geofencing work]("https://github.com/vhoen/AndroidGeofencing") with Android API level 19.
-Unfortunately, Google has deprecated LocationClient, replaced it by [LocationRequest]("https://developer.android.com/reference/com/google/android/gms/location/LocationRequest.html").
-In the process the Geofencing documentation disappeared.
-With a bit of digging, I found a StackOverflow post with a working example.
+Unfortunately, Google has deprecated LocationClient, so I've replaced it by [LocationRequest]("https://developer.android.com/reference/com/google/android/gms/location/LocationRequest.html").

 Here is a working example on how to use the Geofencing API :